sebbacon/respire/views/training-courses.md

-We currently provide accredited training courses in Asthma, Chronic Obstructive Pulmonary Disease and Spirometry.
+We currently provide training courses in Asthma, Chronic Obstructive Pulmonary Disease and Spirometry.

-Accredited training courses currently offered:
+Training courses currently offered:

 * Diagnosis and pharmacological management of adults with asthma
 * Diagnosis and pharmacological management of children with asthma